Mohamed Moustapha Malick Fall

 Regional Director for Eastern and Southern Africa

-Mr Mohamed Fall is the UNICEF Regional Director for Eastern and Southern Africa.
-In this function, he is responsible for leadership, oversight and guidance to 21 UNICEF country offices in Eastern and Southern Africa, and the representation of the organisation with governments, donors, the civil society and private sector.
+Mohamed Fall is the UNICEF Regional Director for Eastern and Southern Africa.
+In this function, Mr. Fall is responsible for leadership, oversight and guidance to 21 UNICEF country offices in Eastern and Southern Africa, and the representation of the organisation with governments, donors, the civil society and private sector.

 Prior to that, from October 2014 to November 2016, Mr. Fall served as UNICEF Representative in the Central African Republic.
 In this capacity, he led a large team in UNICEF response during the critical shift from humanitarian crisis to early stage recovery.